 Bringing home a newborn baby can be a major upheaval for any household, as life for every family member changes as soon as the little one has arrived.
+No matter if the news about the pregnancy was a complete surprise for you or would be proceeded by months of preparations, PGD tests and choosing between multiple surrogacy agencies the fact remains – you have less time than you’ve expected and time to get started is now.
 You’ll have nearly 9 months (give or take) to prepare everybody and everything as much as possible before the due date, so it’s time for a notebook and pen situation, and, lists; lots of lists.
 It’s time to get exciting, and not to overwhelm yourself.
 However, it’s worth sorting out whatever you can now so that you can focus on bonding with your little one when they arrive.
 The following are some ideas, inspiration, and advice for those expecting a little bundle, and who want to prep as much as they can beforehand.

 All That Stuff